-The Transform stores a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+The Transform is used to store a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary’s Position, Rotation, Scale and parenting state.
-A GameObject always has a Transform component attached: you can’t remove a Transform or create a GameObject without a Transform component.
+See in Glossary’s position, rotation, scale and parenting state and is thus very important.
+A GameObject will always have a Transform component attached - it is not possible to remove a Transform or to create a GameObject without one.

 See in Glossary.
 Every GameObject has a Transform.

 |Position of the Transform in X, Y, and Z coordinates.

 |Rotation of the Transform around the X, Y, and Z axes, measured in degrees.

 |Scale of the Transform along X, Y, and Z axes.
 Value “1” is the original size (size at which the object was imported).